Hazzuwan Halim

-Hazzuwan Halim (born 2 February 1994) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Hougang United and the Singapore national football team.
+Mohammad Hazzuwan bin Mohammad Halim (born 2 February 1994) is a Singaporean professional footballer who plays primarily as a winger for Singapore Premier League club Hougang United and the Singapore national team.
+He is known for his pace and dribbling abilities.
+Mainly a winger, he can also be deployed as striker or attacking-midfielder.

 Club career

-Tanjong Pagar United FC
+Tanjong Pagar United

 Hazzuwan signed for Tanjong Pagar United in 2012 for the 2012 S.League season.
-He stayed in the club until 2013 and made only 3 appearances for the club.
+He stayed with the club until 2013 but made only 3 appearances for the club.

-Balestier Khalsa FC
+Balestier Khalsa

-He then signed for Balestier Khalsa in 2014.
+He signed for Balestier Khalsa in 2014.
 He was awarded the "Young Player award" at the S-League's annual awards with tough competition from Home United's Irfan Fandi, the Young Lions' Singapore Hami Syahin and Albirex's Yasutaka Yanagi.

-Geylang International FC
+Geylang International

-On 12 November 2021, Hazzuwan signed for Singapore Premier League side Geylang International FC.
-He made 26 appearances and contributed to his tenure at Geylang International FC with 5 goals and 2 assists.
+On 12 November 2021, Hazzuwan signed for Singapore Premier League side Geylang International.
+He made 26 appearances and contributed to his tenure at Geylang International with 5 goals and 2 assists.

-Hougang United FC
+Hougang United

-On 23 January 2023, Hougang United FC announced their 5th signing, Hazzuwan, for the 2023 SPL season.
+On 23 January 2023, Hougang United announced their 5th signing, Hazzuwan, for the 2023 Singapore Premier League season.

 International career

-Hazzuwan was first called up to the national team in 2019, for the World Cup qualifiers against Yemen and Palestine on 5 September and 10 September respectively.
+Hazzuwan was first called up to the Singapore national team in 2019, for the 2022 FIFA World Cup qualifiers against Yemen and Palestine on 5 September and 10 September, respectively.
 He made his debut against Jordan, replacing Yasir Hanapi in the 67th minute.

+Hazzuwan was also included in the 2022 VFF Tri-Nations Series tournament against Vietnam and India on 21 and 24 September.